Prajapati Trivedi: Books written by Trivedi

 This book fills a perceived glaring void in the availability of information on the key building blocks for the Seventh pay Commission recommendations on Performance Related Pay (PRP).
-It brings together at one place all relevant information for making an informed decision about the merits of the Seventh Pay Commission recommendations on PRP.
+It brings together in one place all relevant information for making an informed decision about the merits of the Seventh Pay Commission recommendations on PRP.

 The three building blocks for the recommendations for the PRP are: Results-Framework Document (RFD), Performance-Related Incentive Scheme (PRIS) and Annual Performance Appraisal Report (APAR).
 It is hard to fully appreciate the recommendations of the Seventh Pay Commission without a solid understanding of these three distinct though interrelated concepts.
 This Primer includes three sections giving details of these concepts.
 These sections are designed to be self-contained essays and can be read individually.